 Fitting is essentially the same as the standard clamps but with an extra locating bolt, as shown in the picture, left.
 When fitting these clamps, ensure that the top of the bracket is between 5-10mm from the dome flange.
 Offer the clamp against the flange, then mark and drill the 2 8mm holes to take the supplied M8 bolts.

-Rotate the observatory by hand after installing the clamps to make sure there are no obstructions, adjust the clamps if necessary.
+Rotate the observatory by hand after installing the clamps to make sure there are no obstructions, adjust the clamps if necessary, or, slot the flange to allow the clamp to pass through using a file or angle grinder.